THE SYRIAN SERIES, DAY 2

 BEIRUT – AL MASHTAYAH

 Driving into Syria.
-The day has finally come, I’m on my way to Syria and I’m beyond stoked for it.
+The day has finally come, I’m on my way, and I’m beyond stoked for it.

 WELCOME TO SYRIA

-It’s been 3 long years since I first toyed with the idea of visiting here and many times I thought it just wasn’t going to be.
+It’s been three long years since I first toyed with the idea of visiting here, and many times I thought it just wasn’t going to be.

-Obviously, there was the civil war, which is still ongoing in certain regions but COVID as per, played a big role in the trip getting delayed, but fear not 😬 I am here now!
+Obviously, there was the civil war, which is still ongoing in certain regions, but COVID, as usual, played a big role in delaying the trip.
+Fear not 😬 I am here now!
+Welcome to Syria!

 WHERE IS SYRIA?